Mondol007/Smart-Student-Guide/README.md

-# Smart Student Guide: Enhancing University Connectivity for Students via Android Application
+# Smart Student Guide: Enhancing University Connectivity for Students

 An Android Project helping students to connect better with their Universities.